rest-for-physics/framework/doc/tutorials/Installation of REST.md

 or downloading an alternative git client following the instructions [here](https://git-scm.com/downloads/guis).

 **Note:** If you are new to Git, you may start reading this [simple Git introduction] (http://rogerdudler.github.io/git-guide/).
-You can find more info on Git usage at the [REST Git web interface] (https://sultan.unizar.es:4443/rest-development/REST_v2/wikis/rest-git) wiki pages.
+You can find more info on Git usage at the [REST Git wiki page] (https://lfna.unizar.es/rest-development/REST_v2/wikis/home).

-To get access to the repository via SSH you need to generate an SSH key at your local machine you need to follow [these instructions] (https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key).
-Then, add the SSH key to your Git account through the Git web interface.
+To get access to the repository via SSH you need to generate a SSH key at your local machine.
+Follow [these instructions] (https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) to generate a public SSH key.
+Then, add the SSH key to your Git user account profile, through the [Gitlab web interface](https://lfna.unizar.es/).

 You have to set up your git client to recognize your credentials